Top 10 White Label Voice AI Platforms for Agencies in 2026

 What sets it apart

-The combined chat-plus-voice approach is genuinely useful for agencies that sell both.
-One platform, one subscription, one client dashboard.
-The Full SaaS mode at $497/month lets agencies bring their own OpenAI API keys for chat agents, which offers cost control at scale.
-An active community of 1,300+ agencies provides peer support alongside daily support calls Monday through Friday.
+The combined chat-plus-voice approach is genuinely useful for agencies that sell both, under one platform, subscription, and client dashboard.
+The Full SaaS mode at $497/month lets agencies bring their own OpenAI API keys for chat agents, and an active 1,300+ agency community provides peer support alongside weekday support calls.

 Where it falls short

 Voice is secondary.
-The $197/month plan includes only one voice agent, with additional voice agents costing $35/month each.
-Per-minute rates range from $0.11 (GPT-4.1-nano) to $0.17 (Claude 3.7 Sonnet), which is 22-89% more expensive than Trillet's flat $0.09/min.
-Stammer AI holds a 3.2-star rating on Trustpilot with reports of unresponsive support, disappeared training data, and billing errors.
-It is GDPR compliant but does not publish HIPAA or SOC 2 certifications.
+The $197/month plan includes only one voice agent, with extras at $35/month each.
+Per-minute rates run $0.11 (GPT-4.1-nano) to $0.17 (Claude 3.7 Sonnet), comparable to or above Trillet's flat $0.12/min.
+Stammer AI holds a 3.2-star Trustpilot rating with reports of unresponsive support, disappeared training data, and billing errors, and it publishes no HIPAA or SOC 2 certifications (GDPR only).

 3. Convocore